 Deferred Costs and Amortization-Deferred financing costs incurred in connection with the Term Loan are amortized over the seven year term of the underlying loan.
-Amortization expense for the year ended December 31, 2015, 2014 and 2013 was approximately \$277 thousand, \$277 thousand and \$274 thousand, respectively.
+Amortization expense for the years ended December 31, 2016, 2015 and 2014 was approximately \$278, \$277 and \$277, respectively.

 Deferred costs also include a commission paid to a third party in connection with the acquisition and leaseback of a portfolio of shipping containers.
 This commission is being amortized using the straight line method over the term of the underlying lease.
-Amortization expense for the year ended December 31, 2015, 2014 and 2013 was approximately \$217 thousand, \$248 thousand and \$245 thousand, respectively.
+Amortization expense for the years ended December 31, 2016, 2015 and 2014 was approximately \$63, \$217 and \$248, respectively.